Associate Teaching Professor of Linguistics at UC San Diego

 Avoiding Problematic Requests

-On the other hand, many of the requests for grade changes, exceptions, and extra credit we get are deeply frustrating, and fall into the category professors often talk about as ‘grade grubbing’, ‘grade lawyering’, or ‘grade begging’, and it’s a really ugly behavior.
+On the other hand, many of the requests for grade changes, exceptions, and extra credit we get are deeply frustrating, and fall into the category professors often talk about as ‘grade grubbing’, ‘grade lawyering’, or ‘grade begging’, and it’s a really ugly and disrespectful behavior.
 To avoid sending bad requests…

 Don’t ask for things we’ve already said ‘No’ to